 Pay CJE Submission Fee

-Once you have completed the payment, you are ready to submit your paper.
+Once you have completed the payment, you are ready to submit your paper on ScholarOne.

 Manuscripts can be in English or French and are to be submitted as a PDF file.
 The CJE does not have a maximum page limit for initial submissions, but authors should keep in mind that exceedingly long papers tend to try the patience of referees.
 The main text for all first submissions must be double spaced; footnotes and references, however, can be single spaced.
 Font sizes ranging from 10 pt. to 12 pt. and 1-inch (2.54cm) margins are acceptable.
 An abstract must also be provided and at least two JEL classification codes.

 For initial submissions, any standard conventions regarding footnotes, referencing, etc. are fine.
-Diagrams and tables may be inserted in the text or attached at the back.
-However, keep in mind that it is easier for referees and editors to read your paper if diagrams and tables are in the text and footnotes appear at the bottom of the page.
 It is often a good idea to include notes for the referees in an appendix that include, when relevant, detailed step-by-step algebraic derivations, detailed descriptions of data construction, or other supplementary material.
 If your paper is too dense or too opaque for referees to understand readily what you have done, your paper will almost certainly be rejected.
 It would also be a very good idea to read the Instructions to Referees.